RonsenbergVI/trendpy/docs/index.rst

 Requirements
 ------------

-trenpy is build on top of the following libraries:
+trendpy is build on top of the following libraries:

 * `Numpy` (http://www.numpy.org)
 * `SciPy` (http://www.scipy.org)